 The central division in Paris will decide the patent validity issues in the fields of transportation, textile, construction, physics, electricity, electronics and telecommunications.

-The Munich section will handle issues of validity for patents in the mechanical field and the London section for patents in the fields of healthcare, chemistry and metallurgy.
+The Munich section will handle issues of validity for patents in the mechanical field and probably in the fields of chemistry and metallurgy.

 The judges of the Unified Patent Court